beingmrkenny/ListHighlighterForTrello/README.md

 ## Setup

 Dev tools now run on native node, not gulp.
-You'll need to delete node_modules and run `npm i again`.
+You'll need to delete node_modules and run `npm i` again.

 You'll need the sass CLI if you don't have it, which you can install with either `brew install sass/sass/sass` or `npm i -g sass`.